This article is part of The Ascender, the Highrise platform for articles and resources.

 • High expectations and little regard for personal life can lead to burnout.

-• An authoritative coach can struggle to adapt to change and develop strategies that impact clients.
+• An authoritative coach can struggle to adapt to change.

 • Clients have limited autonomy and may fail to develop solutions to problems.